hphelion/documentation/compute.networks.outline.md

 The network service that provides a powerful API to define the network connectivity and addressing used by devices from other services, such as the Compute service.

-The HP Cloud Services API supports virtual network, subnet, router and port abstractions to describe network resources (taken from cloud wiki: https://wiki.hpcloud.net/display/iaas/Neutron+-+HPCS+Cloud+Network+Service).
+The HP Cloud Services API supports virtual network, subnet, router and port abstractions to describe network resources; text taken from [cloud wiki](https://wiki.hpcloud.net/display/iaas/Neutron+-+HPCS+Cloud+Network+Service).

 You can use the API to:
 - Allocate and add floating IPs